 To the political right, atheists are seen on a level equivalent to Jerry Sandusky…The left, meanwhile, is so attention-starved, they're desperate to get faith-based voters on board…Therefore, the politically polarized portion of the media simply won't engage us…So the question is: how do we get attention form the media if they won't even return our calls?That is a damn good question.

 I agree that the politically polarized parts of corporate media typically won't engage us, at least not in a serious and objective manner.
-Yes, Fox "News" will put David Silverman on to smack around and scare their audience.
+Yes, Fox "News" will put David Silverman on to scare their audience from time to time.
 And yes, MSNBC occasionally permits someone to criticize aspects of religion that are consistent with their political agenda.
 But that is about the extent of it.

 I don't have any answers here because I think that part of the problem is that the national media, at least in the U.S., seems more concerned with celebrity than anything else.
 If a celebrity atheist were to come forward and want to address atheism, they'd draw coverage.
 For the rest of us, I think it is a much harder sell.
-We are too easy to ignore, and many of us prefer to be ignored.
+We are too easy to ignore, and many of us do not have the luxury of publicizing our atheism even if we wanted to do so.

 I think it has to be much easier for local atheist groups to attract the attention of their local media than national media.
 True, I have heard from some atheists who have tried to reach out to local media and had their submissions rejected multiple times without explanation.
 That can be discouraging.